COVID-19 #coronavirus updates

 - It has been announced bus and train timetables will be scaled back to 80% from next week due to reduced demand and social distancing.

-- All Kerry County Council offices and buildings will be closed to public access but essential services will continue to be provided by our staff.
+- All Kerry County Council offices and buildings will be closed to public access.
 The Council can be contacted by phone and email via . kerrycoco.ie/contact-us/

 - There are 3 ways to access the new #COVID19 #Kerry Community Response: Call Freephone 1800 807 009, text ‘SUPPORT’ followed by your name to 50555 or email firstname.lastname@example.org.